-The Meteor FTSE/STOXX Quarterly Conditional Income Plan is a maximum 6 year and 3 week investment that offers potential quarterly gross income of 1.375%.
+The Meteor FTSE/STOXX Quarterly Conditional Income Plan is a maximum eight year three week investment offering a potential quarterly gross income of 2.40%.

 The first Quarterly Measurement Date will be three months after the Start Date.
 Thereafter, the performance of the Indices will be measured quarterly.
 If the kick-out condition is met (see below), income will be paid in respect of that quarter and the Plan will mature early.
 No further income payments will then be payable.

-From year 2, the Plan will kick-out, i.e. mature early, if the Closing Levels of both Indices are at least 5% above their respective Opening Levels on any Quarterly Measurement Date.
+From year 1, the Plan will kick-out, i.e. mature early, if the Closing Level of both Indices are at least 5% above their respective Opening Levels on any Quarterly Measurement Date.
 In this event you would receive a full return of your money, as well as the income due for that quarter.
-The first Quarterly Measurement Date on which an early maturity could be triggered will be two years after the Start Date.
+The first Quarterly Measurement Date on which an early maturity could be triggered will be one year after the Start Date.

-It is Meteors understanding that any income payments from a direct investment by individuals or Trusts into this Plan are expected to be subject to Income Tax.
+It is our and Meteors understanding that any income payments from a direct investment by individuals or Trusts into this Plan is expected to be subject to Income Tax.

 Other Key Information

 Early termination following an autocall: The product will terminate prior to the maturity date if, on any autocall observation date, the reference level of the worst performing underlying is at or above its autocall barrier level.
-On any such early termination, you will on the immediately following autocall payment date receive, in addition to any final interest payment, a cash payment equal to the autocall payment of GBP 1,000.00.
+On any such early termination, you will on the immediately following autocall payment date receive, in addition to any final interest payment, a cash payment equal to the autocall payment of GBP 1.00.
 No interest payments will be made on any date after such autocall payment date.
-The relevant dates are shown in the table(s) on the key information document.

-Interest: If the product has not terminated early, on each interest payment date you will receive an interest payment of GBP 13.75 if the reference level of the worst performing underlying is at or above its interest barrier level on the immediately preceding interest observation date.
-If this condition is not met, you will receive no interest payment on such interest payment date.
+Interest: If the product has not terminated early, on each interest payment date you will receive an interest payment of GBP 0.024 if the reference level of the worst performing underlying is at or above its interest barrier level on the immediately preceding interest observation date.
+If this condition is not met, you will receive no interest payment on such interest payment date

 Termination on the maturity date: If the product has not terminated early, on the maturity date you will receive:

-Under the product terms, certain dates specified above and below will be adjusted if the respective date is either not a business day or not a trading day (as applicable).
+Under the product terms, certain dates specified in the Key Information Document will be adjusted if the respective date is either not a business day or not a trading day (as applicable).
 Any adjustments may affect the return, if any, you receive.

-When purchasing this product during its lifetime, the purchase price may include accrued interest on a pro rata basis.
+When purchasing this product during its lifetime, the purchase price does not include accrued interest on a pro rata basis.

-2. they seek income, expect the movement in the underlyings to perform in a way that generates a favourable return, have an investment horizon of the recommended holding period specified in the key information document and understand that the product may terminate early;
+♦ they seek income, expect the movement in the underlyings to perform in a way that generates a favourable return, have an investment horizon of the recommended holding period specified below and understand that the product may terminate early;

-3. they accept the risk that the issuer could fail to pay or perform its obligations under the product and they are able to bear a total loss of their investment; and
+♦ they accept the risk that the issuer or guarantor could fail to pay or perform its obligations under the product and they are able to bear a total loss of their investment; and

-4. they are willing to accept a level of risk to achieve potential returns that is consistent with the summary risk indicator shown in the key information document.
+♦ they are willing to accept a level of risk to achieve potential returns that is consistent with the summary risk indicator shown on the Key Information Document.

 The product is not intended to be offered to retail clients who do not fulfil these criteria.